social-protocols/rankers/notes/roadmap.md

 ## General

 - [ ] remove `Observation<T>` type -> doesn't represent intervals -> premature abstraction
-- [ ] create a model that estimates page coefficients (schedule can be more drawn out, eg daily)
-- [ ] put upvote share by rank calculation on a scheduler (doesn't need to be recalculated ad hoc, estimation every now and then is enough)
 - [ ] once data model is more stable, setup dev workflow with cargo watch
-- [ ] create first client library
 - [ ] setup configuration options -> if only certain rankings are required, some tasks don't need to be added to the scheduler (e.g., QN rankings require periodical sampling of stats)

-- [ ] look into gRPC for generating clients
+## Simulation

+- [ ] use typescript to create simulation client, julia just doesn't cut it
+- [ ] provide different probability models to simulate realistic vote streams (for different use cases / ranking methods)

+## Quality News Upvote Share Prediction

+- [ ] put upvote share by rank calculation on a scheduler (doesn't need to be recalculated ad hoc, estimation every now and then is enough)
+- [ ] create a model that estimates page coefficients (schedule can be more drawn out, eg daily)
+- [ ] should the data be stored in another db? could help performance since 1500 items need to be retrieved and saved in every iteration

 ## Rankings